michalgrochowski/grid-playground/README.md

 - There are some cool links at the bottom if you want to really master Grid,
 - Maybe it's not perfect, but it works!

+Made entirely with HTML, CSS (Sass) and ES6 JavaScript.

 TODO:

 - ~~Newly added items doesn't change labels font color - couldn't get it right just yet, but I'll try to make it work.~~ - Seems like it's fixed in v1.4.0
+- ...

-**If you like this project, consider giving it a star - it's always appreciated**
+**If you like this project, consider giving it a star - it's always appreciated!**

-Made entirely with HTML, CSS (Sass) and ES6 JavaScript.

 Live - https://michalgrochowski.github.io/grid-playground/dist/